 FLEX, when stored in its original unopened container, is quite stable.
-When refrigerated, Barth-Haas gives the product a best-by designation of two years from time of production, but it could be suitable for use well beyond that time.
+When at 13-24 °C (55-75 °F), Barth-Haas gives the product a best-by designation of 18 months from time of production, but it could be suitable for use well beyond that time.
 If you have product approaching or beyond the best-by date, Haas can analyze a sample of the product to determine whether any appreciable degradation has occurred.
 The colder the temperature at which FLEX is stored, the longer its longevity.